sciencePeptideDeck

 1. Prescription Through a Doctor or Anti-Aging Clinic

 This is the gold standard route.
 You see a doctor — typically an endocrinologist, a functional medicine physician, or a men's/women's health clinic — they assess whether sermorelin is appropriate for you, and if so, they write a prescription.
+This is the highest sermorelin cost pathway, but it comes with the most oversight.

-Typical cost: $150 to $400 per month
+Typical sermorelin price: $150 to $400 per month

 That range is wide because it includes the clinic's markup on the compounded medication, the consultation fees, and any monitoring costs (labs, follow-ups).
 Some clinics bundle everything into a monthly program fee.
 Others charge separately for each component.